Rupa Huq: Parliamentary career

-In April 2017, the Green Party decided not to contest her seat in the general election, commenting, "By and large we quite like Rupa.
+In April 2017, the Green Party decided not to contest her seat in the next general election, commenting, "By and large we quite like Rupa.
 She has made quite prominent statements on proportional representation and Heathrow, as well as climate change and environmental issues in regards to Brexit."
 In May 2017, Vince Cable commented how he gave Huq a lift home from a joint speaking engagement, saying, "We talked for a couple of hours, and it was very clear that on almost every issue our views were almost identical.
 And so I would find it difficult to vote against somebody like that, and I hope that our people around the country are discriminating and think and act in a constructive way."
-In June 2017, in the general election, Huq retained her seat with an increased majority of 13,807.
+At the snap 2017 general election, Huq was re-elected as MP for Ealing Central and Acton with an increased vote share of 59.7% and an increased majority of 13,807 votes.

-Positions
+At the 2019 general election, Huq was again re-elected, with a decreased vote share of 51.3% and a decreased majority of 13,300 votes.

-Huq was appointed vice chair of the All-Party Parliamentary Music Group and All-Party Parliamentary on Crossrail.
+Huq was appointed vice-chair of the All-Party Parliamentary Music Group and All-Party Parliamentary on Crossrail.
 She chairs the All-Party Parliamentary Group on London, with specific reference to planning and the built environment.
-Since her election, Huq has been a member of the Justice Select Committee.